Online – Intro Level – 4 Workshops – Includes Beginner Kit

 Recreate the feel of the classic Simon Says game using an LCD display, button, and touch sensor.

-Thimble courses are for students ages 10+.
+Thimble workshops are for students ages 10+.
 If students are younger, parent or teacher supervision is strongly recommended.

-On average, our courses require one month to complete (depending how fast you go).
+On average, our workshop require one month to complete (depending how fast you go).
 That time will be spent watching video lessons and building projects.

 We created Thimble to teach beginners a basic understanding of electronics, engineering, and code.
 We assume you have no prior knowledge; all we ask if that you have a hunger to learn.